TB420/python-login-system/README.md

 Dm me TB#5767 or 997627346678980639

-(there are no perms for the discord bot at the moment easily can be added)
+there a no discord perms (easily added) passwords arent hashed